Şükran Moral: Artistic career

-Moral's area of interest have mostly been the negative effects of religion on women, the mentally ill and disordered and the alienation and exclusion of immigrants, Transsexuals, and Prostitutes.
+Moral's areas of interest have mostly been the negative effects of religion on women, the mentally ill and disordered and the alienation and exclusion of immigrants, Transsexuals, and Prostitutes.

 In 1997, she made a performance at the Museum of Contemporary Art Workshop Sapienza University of Rome, with the title "Museum & Morgue", where she transformed the museum into a morgue.
 She has performed works at a women's asylum in Istanbul.

 One of her most famous works was "Hamam", performed in the men's section of a Turkish bath in Galatasaray, Istanbul.
 It was exhibited in 1997 as a part of the International Istanbul Biennial.
 "What's scandalous here is not the nudity," she says, "What's scandalous was the fact that here I was, an intellectual woman, who proposes doing something scandalous.
 If I had really been a whore, it would have been no big deal.
 Just being a female avant-garde artist is scandalous."